kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/image030D.png)

-In the drop-down for "Select the Schema Element", select
+In the drop-down for "Select the Schema Element", select "TalentProfileFileData" and click "Next".

 ![](images/300/RC_image030.png)

 Here is a summary of the configuration for the Stage File Action "writeInputAsHDLFormat".
+Review it and click "Done".

 ![](images/300/RC_image031.png)